shipuicom/core/README.md

   - [x] Improve support for sorting with a built in sort using attribute on the column
   - [ ] Add support for multi sticky columns, rows
   - [ ] Add support for row resizing
+- [ ] spk-menu features (3/5)
+  - [x] support multi select
+  - [x] Support multiple element types
+  - [x] Support custom option element selectors
+  - [ ] add hotkeys to navigate options without having a search input
+  - [ ] add focus with a hidden input similar to native select
 - [ ] Finalize file upload component
 - [ ] Create a CSV input that create chips on comma (or enter) press (Maybe this could be implemented when using a select but with the asFreeText flag on it)
-- [ ] Add multi select to spk-menu
 - [ ] Improve tooltips to be a directive instead still spawning a popover on the element
 - [ ] Create a accordion component
 - [ ] Create a timepicker component